pjdip/OSUhwk1/README.md

 ## These are the files for the first OSU Web Development Bootcamp Homework Assignment

+Here is a [link](https://pjdip.github.io/Philip-DiPaula-OSU-bootcamp-hwk1/) to the live page :D

 The goals of this assignment were manifold.
 We wanted to make a website meet accessibility standards using html and get comfortable with styling a web page using css.
 In addition, we wanted to get comfortable using github and the terminal.

 * [Installation](#installation)